koikelab/medication_eq_R/README.md

 ## References

-[1] Koike S, Hirano Y, Nakajima S, Morita K. Medication equivalent dose program in R. 2025.<br>
+[1] Koike S, Hirano Y, Nakajima S, Morita K. Medication equivalent dose program in R. Psychiatry and Clinical Neurosciences.
+2025 in press.<br>
 [2] Inada T, Inagaki A. Psychotropic dose equivalence in Japan.
 Psychiatry and Clinical Neurosciences.
 2015; 69: 440–7.
 [3] Inagaki A, Inada T. Dose equivalence of psychotropic drugs (Part 28).
 Dose equivalence of novel antipsychotics : Brexpiprazole.
-Japanese journal of clinical psychopharmacology.
+Japanese Journal of Clinical Psychopharmacology.
 2022; 25: 91–8.

 ## How to use
 1. Download and extract all files and folders.